touir1/my-website/README.md

-# my-resume-generator
+# my-website
-a website containing my resume generator implemented in Django
+a website containing informations about myself implemented in Django